 In March 2017, the California Office of Environmental Health Hazard Assessment (OEHHA) added glyphosate to its list of chemicals known to cause cancer under Proposition 65.
-Despite these warnings, RoundUp is still sprayed in places where our children play sports, such as soccer and baseball, roll in the grass, and do all the other things kids like to do.
+Despite these warnings and more research surfacing on impacts of organophosphates such as glyphosate (4), RoundUp is still sprayed in places where our children play sports, such as soccer and baseball, roll in the grass, and do all the other things kids like to do.

 This issue affects every person and pet in Los Altos.
 You and your family can still be affected if chemicals are not sprayed on your street.
 Pesticides have been shown to drift for miles and persist in indoor carpet fibers for a year after they are tracked inside.
 The U.S. Geological Survey found that, “After they are applied, many pesticides volatilize into the lower atmosphere, a process that can continue for days, weeks, or months after the application, depending on the compound.
 In addition, pesticides can become airborne attached to wind-blown dust.”
-And in clay soils like ours, the half-life of glyphosate can be as long as 22 years.
-Further, the interactions between the many chemicals being sprayed near our homes and in our parks are unknown.
-According to David Bellinger, professor of neurology at Harvard Medical School, “Impacts from multiple chemicals may simply add up, amplify one another’s effects.”
+(5) Further, the interactions between the many chemicals being sprayed near our homes and in our parks are unknown.
+What is known is that glyphosate is widespread in the environment.
+(6) According to David Bellinger, professor of neurology at Harvard Medical School, “Impacts from multiple chemicals may simply add up, amplify one another’s effects.”
+He estimates that Americans have lost a total of 16.9 million IQ points due to exposure to organophosphate pesticides.
+(7)

 Harvard University successfully switched to a non-toxic landscaping alternative, and cities across the U.S. are banning the use of toxic pesticides, including Novato, Santa Rosa, and Benicia in Northern California, and Irvine and countless other cities in Southern California.
 For example, in February 2016, the City of Irvine successfully banned the use of RoundUp in public parks and schools, adopting instead organic practices.
 To implement these, the non-profit organization Non Toxic Irvine set up an organic-landscaping training with Beyond Pesticides, whose mission is to help transition away from using conventional landscaping methods by adopting organic, more eco-friendly landscaping practices.
 Their success has inspired many other cities to take steps to reduce our kids’ exposure to pesticides.